dholzmueller/bmdal_reg/README.md

 ## Code structure

 The code is structured as follows:
+- Library code is contained in the `bmdal_reg` folder, while directly executable files are contained in the top-level folder.
-- The `bmdal` folder contains the implementation of all BMDAL methods, with its main interface in `bmdal/algorithms.py`.
+- The `bmdal_reg/bmdal` folder contains the implementation of all BMDAL methods, with its main interface in `bmdal/algorithms.py`.
-- The `evaluation` folder contains code for analyzing and plotting generated data, which is called from `run_evaluation.py`.
+- The `bmdal_reg/evaluation` folder contains code for analyzing and plotting generated data, which is called from `run_evaluation.py`.
 - The `examples` folder contains Jupyter Notebooks for instructive purposes as mentioned above.
 - The file `download_data.py` allows for downloading the data, `run_experiments.py` allows for starting the experiments, `test_single_task.py` allows for testing a configuration on a data set, and `rename_algs.py` contains some functionality for adjusting experiment data in case of mistakes.
 - The file `check_task_learnability.py` has been used to check the reduction in RMSE on different data sets when going from 256 to 4352 random samples.
 We used this to sort out the data sets where the reduction in RMSE was too small, since these data sets are unlikely to make a substantial difference in the benchmark results.
-- The files `data.py`, `layers.py`, `models.py`, `task_execution.py`, `train.py` and `utils.py` implement parts of data loading, training, and parallel execution.
+- The files `bmdal_reg/data.py`, `bmdal_reg/layers.py`, `bmdal_reg/models.py`, `bmdal_reg/task_execution.py`, `bmdal_reg/train.py` and `bmdal_reg/utils.py` implement parts of data loading, training, and parallel execution.

 ## Updates to the second version of the benchmark